niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

   P = C\left(\frac{1}{i} - \frac{1}{i(1+i)^N}\right) + \frac{F}{(1+i)^N}
 $$

 For newly issued bonds with \\( C = F \cdot i \\) the bond value simply equals the face value \\( P = F \\).
-Otherwise the old bonds lose or gain value with rising and sinking interest rates.
+Older bonds lose value with rising interest rates and gain value with sinking interest rates.
 Now back to the money printer: We would need the yield of a infinite duration bond for comparison, but the Treasury only offers bonds with a maximum duration of 30 years.

-Since there is no face value paid back in 30 years, we need to further discount the term \\( \frac{F}{(1+i)^{30}} \\) to account for the risk of changing interest rates, inflation and default after the first 30 years.
+Since there is no face value paid back in 30 years, we need to further discount the term \\( \frac{F}{(1+i)^{30}} \\) (which currently makes up 55% of the whole bond price) to account for the risk of changing interest rates, inflation and default after the first 30 years.
 For the current rate of 2% for 30 year bonds, the discounted value of an infinite bond is then somewhere between 2% (no further discount) to 4.4% (full discount).

 This leaves us with the answer that at current rates we should pay somewhere between 23 and 50 times the amount of dollars printed every year for the machine.